 Ali has held senior legal roles across a variety of industries internationally, including higher education, renewable energy and leisure.
 Ali’s focus is on working closely with the business to address both the opportunities and the challenges presented by rapid advances in technology, changing customer needs and the evolving nature of legal practice across the region and the world.

-Michael is General Counsel and Head of Property at Sydney Fish Market.
+I am currently General Counsel and Head of Property at Sydney Fish Market.
+Previously, I have held senior in-house legal positions at Lendlease Corporation and Commonwealth Bank.

 Geraldine Johns-Putra is an experienced corporate lawyer and expert in enterprise governance, purpose, business & human rights and modern slavery.
 She runs her own practice in Melbourne focussing on enterprises seeking purpose, and actors in the impact economy.
 She is legal advisor to not-for-profits making an impact in this space, including B Lab Australia & NZ and Impact Investing Australia.
 Her purpose is to use the law to build more purposeful enterprises & ecosystems for a happier world.